The Zatopek:10 is an annual high performance meet in Melbourne, which features elite 10,000m races.

 The meet is held at Lakeside Stadium.
 Throughout its history it has also been held at the now demolished Olympic Park Stadium and Hagenauer Reserve, Box Hill.

-The meet is conducted by Athletics Victoria with support from Athletics Australia, in partnership with On.
-As part of the On Track Nights series, which brings a high energy environment focused on engaging the running community, a community fun run will be conducted prior to the meet.
+The meet is conducted by Athletics Victoria with support from Athletics Australia.
+In 2023 and 2024 the meet was conducted as part of the now defunct On Track Nights series, which brought a high energy environment focused on engaging the running community, including a bridge built over the track and an infield DJ and bar.